iOS 11 vs iOS 10

 Files keeps all your documents in one easy-to-find place.
 You'll be able to drag-and-drop attachments from Mail or any other app into a particular folder, or create folders to help stay organised and find what you're looking for faster.
 It's going to make multitasking much quicker, and brings the iPad Pro closer to its aim of replacing the laptop.

-Improved Apple Pencil support
+Improved Apple Pencil support (iPad only)

 For iPad Pro models, the Apple Pencil has become better than ever thanks to new integrated support for inline drawing, and a new Instant Notes feature that lets you open the Notes app directly from the Lock Screen with a simple tap.